dawu76/investment-research-notes/robotwealth/week-01/webinar-2022-06-notes.md

 - they take a reasonable approach here, but they've under-performed the market due to their lower exposure

 Question: how do we effectively leverage our analytical skills in trading?
 - Most quant techniques are good for modeling things in an environment where "the edge is self-evident".
-E.g. an options trader on the sell-side whose problem is all about managing risk while processing customer orders.
+They're focused on scalable techniques executed with precision.
+E.g. an options trader on the buy-side whose problem is all about managing risk while processing customer orders.
 - Focus less on fancy techniques and more on understanding, "why do I get the trade?
 Why is the other side willing to trade at prices that seem cheap/attractive to me?"
+- Focus on a simple-enough implementation that gets your 80% of the way there.

 ### Questions